adamdruppe/arsd/README.md

 I have [a patreon](https://www.patreon.com/adam_d_ruppe) and my (almost) [weekly blog](http://dpldocs.info/this-week-in-d/) you can check out if you'd like to financially support this work or see the updates and tips I write about.

+# Breaking Changelog

+This only lists changes that broke things and got a major version bump.
+I didn't start keeping track here until 9.0.

+9.0 - simpledisplay's OperatingSystemFont, which is also used by terminalemulator.d (which is used by terminal.d's -version=TerminalDirectToEmulator function) would previously only load X Core Fonts.
+It now prefers TrueType fonts via Xft.
+This loads potentially different fonts and the sizes are interpreted differently, so you may need to adjust your preferences there.
+To restore previous behavior, prefix your font name strings with "core:".

 ## Credits

 Thanks go to Nick Sabalausky, Trass3r, Stanislav Blinov, ketmar, maartenvd, and many others over the years for input and patches.